 Sleep Training Supplies List

-- The most important being this sleep training guide.
-Without the guide, sleep training will be like assembling a jungle gym without instructions.
+- The most important being the sleep training guide.

 - Get an affordable sound machine here.
 Waterfall is the best setting for sleep training if you decide to use this sound machine.

 - Or get the baby shusher here. (this wasn’t available when I had infants, or I would have gotten one.)